 The Skip Outside the Lenin Museum is a thriller set in 1990s Moscow.
 It belongs to the same series as Blood Summit, A Killing in Sevastopol and Palladium and is chronologically the first of the four.
 Skip, too, is in the drawer for the time being.

-My final two novels are linked comedies.
+My final three novels are linked comedies.
 The first, with a working title of Sex and the Summit, I was planning to publish in 2015, but have put in the drawer for the time being.
-The second, code-named The Boyfriend, takes place three years after Pleasing Rosie.
+The second, code-named The Boyfriend, takes place three years after Sex and the Summit.
+The third, code-named How to Be, takes place three years after The Boyfriend.

 I am hoping that with the profusion of content generated by Netflix, Amazon Prime and other channels specialising in the production of TV series and movies, several of these tales may turn out to be suitable for film or TV production.
 A number are at present with a UK film and TV production company.
 Watch this space.